POI-SIMEX for Conditionally Poisson Distributed Biomarkers from Tissue Histology: Simulation studies

 \section{Simulation studies}

-Simulation studies are carried out to empirically evaluate the bias and mean squared error (MSE) of POI-SIMEX, the estimator obtained using the true covariate, the Naive estimator, and the Adj-LM approach proposed by Li \textit{et al.} \citeyearpar{Lietal2004}.
-We use a consistent estimator of the measurement error variance, based on Proposition (\ref{prop1}), when implementing POI-SIMEX and adopt a quadratic extrapolant function \citep{Cook1994}.
-An extensive range of settings are considered, including those considered in Li \textit{et al.} and various other settings based on ratios of the variance of the true covariate and the observed covariate.
+Simulation studies are carried out to empirically evaluate the bias and mean squared error (MSE) of POI-SIMEX, the estimator obtained using the true covariate, the Naive estimator, and the Adj-LM approach proposed by \cite{Lietal2004}.
+We use a consistent estimator of the measurement error variance when implementing POI-SIMEX and adopt a quadratic extrapolant function \citep{Cook1994}.
+An extensive range of settings are considered, including those considered in \cite{Lietal2004} and various other settings based on ratios of the variance of the true covariate and the observed covariate.
 These ratios inversely represent the relative magnitude of the measurement error in the observed covariate.